Ecommerce Case Study: 0→ €70k in pure SEO revenue

 Finding a strong expired domain

-When the co-founder first reached out to me, they didn’t even have a domain.
-After a quick consultation, we established clear criteria:
+When we first discussed the project, they didn’t even have a domain for the website.
+After a quick consultation, we established a criteria:

-- Leverage existing authority: Buy an expired domain with some backlinks and domain age.
+• Leverage existing authority: Buy an expired domain with backlinks and age.

-- Industry relevance: If possible, find a domain previously used in the furniture industry but sometimes that’s too much to ask.
+• Industry relevance: If possible, find a domain previously used in the furniture industry.

-- A dozen backlinks from Bulgarian websites, some of them with good anchor text.
+• A dozen backlinks from Bulgarian websites, some of them with great anchor text.

-- Clean backlink profile with no toxic links or traces of spam tactics.
+• Clean backlink profile.
+No toxic links or traces of spam tactics.

-The domain cost was just 12 EUR, well within the budget and offering excellent value.
+The domain cost was just 12 EUR, well within the budget and offering great value.
 This gave us a great head start.

 Building Technical SEO Foundation